An in-depth report on the causes, diagnosis, treatment, and prevention of scoliosis.

 - Learn how to do special breathing exercises to help the lungs recover after surgery.

 - Be taught special ways to do everyday things after surgery to protect the spine.
 This includes learning how to move properly, changing from one position to another, and sitting, standing, and walking.
 Your child will be told to use a "log-rolling" technique when getting out of bed.
 This means moving the entire body at once to avoid twisting the spine.

 The surgeon or nurse may talk with you about having your child store some of his or her blood about a month before the surgery.
 This is so that your child's own blood can be used if a transfusion is needed during surgery.

 During the 2 weeks before the surgery:

-- If your child smokes, he or she needs to stop.
+- If your child smokes, they need to stop.
 People who have spine fusion and keep smoking do not heal as well.

 - Two weeks before surgery, the surgeon may ask you to stop giving your child medicines that make it harder for the blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin, generic), naproxen (Aleve, generic).
+These include aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve).

 - Ask which medicines you should still give your child on the day of the surgery.

 - Let the health care team know right away when your child has any cold, flu, fever, herpes breakout, or other illness before the surgery.